Highly Sensitive Acetylcholine Analysis – Cholinesterase Inhibitor Free

 - Also allows for the detection of Choline

 Eicom introduces a breakthrough technology coupling HPLC-ECD with a newly improved enzyme reactor, AC-ENZYM II 1.0 x 4.0 mm.
-This reactor has a seven times longer lifetime as our previous model reactor (AC-ENYMPAK, 3.0 x 4.0 mm).
+This reactor has a seven times longer lifetime than our previous model reactor (AC-ENZYMPAK, 3.0 x 4.0 mm).
 The combination of this reactor with our unique mobile phase conditions reduces chromatography noise and consequently increased our sensitivity two-fold.
 Our conventional enzyme reactor had a 50% reduction in activity after one month of continuous mobile phase flow.
 The new AC-ENZYM II has only a 25% reduction of activity to ACh after 3 months of normal use without removal from the flow system.

 In-Vivo Microdialysis Study

 Male Wistar rats (250-300g) were used in the following studies.
 Rats were surgically implanted with guide cannulae (Eicom CXG-6) in the striatum.
-Eight hours after guide cannula implantation a microdialysis probe was slowly inserted (CX-I-6-03) and perfused with Ringer’s solution at 1.0 μl/min.
-The dialysate was collected into an injector loop and mixed via a 3-way joint (JY-33) with internal standard (IS).
+Eight hours after guide cannula implantation, a microdialysis probe was slowly inserted (CX-I-6-03) and perfused with Ringer’s solution at 1.0 μl/min.
+The dialysate was collected into an injector loop and mixed via a 3-way joint (JY-33) with an internal standard (IS).
 The sample was then automatically injected into the HPLC-ECD for automated analysis with Eicom’s online autoinjector (EAS-20).
 The results are shown in figures 2 and 3.